 According to the Department of Buildings, sheds cannot be within three feet of the property line if it's made of flammable material like wood, and 120 square feet is the maximum size.
 Sheds can't be taller than seven feet, six inches and can't have permanent foundations.
 When it comes to storage, you're restricted to "normal household goods, tools, or similar items."
 (Although the term "normal" in a city as eclectic as New York is up for debate.)

 Prefab and custom-built sheds are regulated the same way, so your design choice will come down to a budget decision.
 Unfortunately in NYC, where rows of buildings cut off access to the backyard, the cost benefits of a prefab are typically canceled by the expense of lifting a structure up and over a townhouse with a crane.

 One NYC architect put the estimate for hoisting plus permits and street closure at around $15,000.

 If you plan on installing electricity or plumbing systems, the work needs to be carried out by a licensed master electrician or master plumber.

 Taking the long view

-Building an addition or outbuilding without proper Department of Building work permits is illegal.
-Backyards in New York City are rarely private and it's always possible a neighbor won't like what you're doing.
+Building an addition or outbuilding without DOB work permits is illegal.
+Backyards in NYC are rarely private and it's always possible a neighbor won't like what you're doing.
 A structure without a permit would prompt a violation and you'd have to either obtain the right permits or remove the structure.